Ike Rogers

 Isaac J. "Ike" Rogers was a college football player.

-Early years
+Early life

 Rogers attended the Florence State Normal School in Florence, Alabama.

 University of Alabama

 Rogers was a prominent tackle for the Alabama Crimson Tide of the University of Alabama, He was a member of the Sigma Nu fraternity.

 1919

 He was captain of the 1919 Alabama team that lost just one game.
 Rogers had been previously elected captain, but had to serve in the First World War.
 He was twice selected All-Southern.
 In his last game, a 14–6 win over Mississippi A & M, he scored a touchdown on a punt he blocked.